WebOfTrustInfo/rwot8-barcelona/draft-documents/how-ssi-will-survive-capitalism.md

 Over the past twenty years there have been a consistent wish that individuals would be able to control their personal information in a manner equivalent to the pre-internet age.
-There have been multiple 'turns of the wheel' (OAuth, SAML) of technological standards to attempt to enable this.
-Self-Sovereign Identity (SSI) is the latest attempt to enable this.
-In each of the previous attempts the technology and work that was supposed to strengthen the position of the individual was subverted and the result is the current situation of strong corporate players (Google, Facebook) leveraging convenience to further mine behavioral data on individuals.
+There have been multiple "turns of the wheel" (OAuth, SAML) of technological standards that have attempted to enable this.
+Self-Sovereign Identity (SSI) is the latest attempt to do so.
+In each of the previous attempts, the technology and work that was supposed to strengthen the position of the individual was subverted and the result is the current situation of strong corporate players (Google, Facebook) leveraging convenience to further mine behavioral data on individuals.

-There can be no argument that there is a ground swell around SSI currently, the real unknown is whether SSI will maintain its current trajectory of empowering the individual to regain control of their information.
-However there are still real challenges ahead around enabling adoption, and countering attempts to hijack the sector and direct it in some unforeseen manner.
-This paper provides a strategic analysis (SWOT) of the SSI community and sector to surface where we believe the threats may appear, and identify the best path to adoption.
+There can be no argument that there is a ground swell around SSI currently; the real unknown is whether SSI will maintain its current trajectory of empowering the individual to regain control of their information.
+However there are still real challenges ahead around enabling adoption and countering attempts to hijack the sector and direct it in some unforeseen manner.
+This paper provides a strategic analysis (SWOT) of the SSI community and sector to reveal where we believe the threats may appear and to identify the best path to adoption.

 SWOT Analysis
 =============